-I have secured competitive research funding from internal and external sources, including the Social Science and Humanities Research Council (SSHRC), American Council of Learned Societies-Chiang Ching-kuo Foundation; the Taiwan government and Taiwan Foundation of Democracy and McMaster University.
-You will find brief descriptions of the selected funded research projects here.
+My research is supported by internal and external research funding that includes the Social Science and Humanities Research Council (SSHRC), American Council of Learned Societies-Chiang Ching-kuo Foundation (ACLS-CCK Foundation); the International Development Research Centre (IDRC), the Taiwan government and Taiwan Foundation of Democracy and McMaster University.
+You will find brief descriptions of the selected research projects here.

 This research project will compare the attitudes and effects of flawed elections on regime stability in 14 Asian countries using cross-country democratic governance indexes and survey data.
-Using mixed methods, I will also conduct fieldwork to assess electoral integrity in four dominant party systems in Singapore, Malaysia, Taiwan and Japan in 2018.
+I will be conducting fieldwork to assess electoral integrity in four dominant party systems in Singapore, Malaysia, Taiwan and Japan in 2018-2019.

 - 2013: American Council of Learned Societies and Chiang Ching-kuo Foundation for International Scholarly Exchange Grant for The Political Representation of Women in Asia Workshop, McMaster, 3-5 Oct

 This workshop brought together 15 international electoral studies and gender scholars to study the effects of electoral rules on women’s political representation in China, Japan, Mongolia, Singapore, South Korea, Taiwan and Thailand.
 For publications that resulted from this workshop, see Publications.